ChrisEYin/astro/data/blog/problem-founder-fit.md

 date: '2021-07-27'
 tags: ['investing', 'startups', 'founders', 'greatness']
 draft: false
-summary: Early stage investing is not only about the people, but the match between those people and the problem space.
+summary: Early stage investing is not only about the people, but the match between those people and the problem.
 ---

 Early stage investing is hard.
 Who would’ve had the foresight to see that a taxi cab app would become a universal transportation service or that a multi player online game would become what everyone uses for chat at work?